Vizkeed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. print all groups current user is part of
 3. change owner of file to betty
 4. an empty file hello was created
+5. added execute permission to the owner of the file